rmlmcfadden/rmlmcfadden.github.io/bnmr/calculators.md

 # Calculators
 {: .no_toc }

-This is a collection of calculators useful for running β-NMR/β-NQR experiments at TRIUMF.
+This is a small collection of calculators useful for running β-NMR/β-NQR experiments at [TRIUMF] (see also <https://bnmr.triumf.ca/>).

-Simply enter a new value in one of the forms and press ENTER or click outside the box to update the values.
+Some of the calculators are web forms, where you simply enter a new value in one of the boxes on the page and press ENTER or click outside the box to update the values.
+Others are [Python] scripts, which can be downloaded and run on your own machine.

 ## Table of contents
 {: .no_toc .text-delta}